michalwidera/michalwidera.github.io/_pages/trademark.md

 The RetractorDB Trademark include one word mark - RetractorDB

-RetractorDB trademark is protected by exclusive right number [R.332224][TM]
+RetractorDB trademark is protected by exclusive right number [R.332224](https://ewyszukiwarka.pue.uprp.gov.pl/search/pwp-details/Z.509860?lng=en)

 ##  Guideline

 RetractorDB is written as one word without spaces.
 Word Retractor starts with Capital Letter, apendix DB is always capitals.
-Graphical representation is using [Ubuntu Font Italic][UBUNTU-FONT].
+Graphical representation is using [Ubuntu Font Italic](https://design.ubuntu.com/font/).
 Retractor word is black on light plane or white on dark.
 DB word is always presented in baby blue color - with #6699FF color.

 Here is an example: